Administrative Procedures for Physical Resources

 - Using any program/script/command, or sending messages of any kind with the intent to interfere with or disable a user's terminal session, via any means, locally or via the network

-- Providing information about, or lists of, MVCC employees to parties outside MVCC, unless within the scope of one’s job or due to FOIL requests, and with appropriate approval.
+- Providing information about, or lists of, MVCC employees to parties outside MVCC, unless within the formal approved scope of one’s job; or without college approval from college presidential cabinet level.

 - Using the College's email system (outside of MVCC Today) to solicit or advertise personal products, productions or other items or events not related to the College's stated mission, vision and purpose unless the user has obtained prior approval from his or her direct supervisor.